Georg Gilgenreiner

 Georg Gilgenreiner (born 28 August 1948) is a former international speedway rider from Germany.

 Speedway career

 Gilgenreiner was champion of West Germany in 1980 at the German Individual Speedway Championship.

-He reached the final of the Speedway World Pairs Championship in the 1981 Speedway World Pairs Championship.
+Gilgenreiner reached the final of the Speedway World Pairs Championship in the 1981 Speedway World Pairs Championship.
 He has also reached the final of the Individual Speedway Long Track World Championship on two occasions in 1981 and 1982.

 Gilgenreiner rode in the final of the 1981 and 1982 World Team Cup.